rjvirus/limehome_server/README.md

 1. PUT method to add favourited item/property to the database.
 2. DELETE method to remove item/property from favourites.
 3. GET method to fetch all favourites item.

+Manually tested all the APIs using Postman App.